tushitapandey721/Haven/README.md

-# SENTINEL — AI Safety & Reflective Conversation Platform
+# HAVEN — AI Safety & Reflective Conversation Platform

-SENTINEL is a calm, reflective conversation platform and human-AI safety research environment.
-It is designed to help people notice assumptions, inspect alternative perspectives, and maintain their own agency.
+**Haven** is a calm, reflective conversation platform designed to provide a safe space for thinking, self-reflection, and exploring different perspectives.

-> **A space to think.** An AI that helps you see beyond your first perspective while upholding strict, deterministic safety boundaries.
+> **A space to think.**
+> An AI companion designed to help you step back, examine assumptions, explore alternative perspectives, and maintain your own agency while operating within deterministic safety boundaries.

 ---